SNN_Lakewood_Logo

 City of Fort Collins Sustainable Neighborhoods Program

-The City of Fort Collins Sustainable Neighborhoods Program gives residents the opportunity to become active partners in making Fort Collins a vibrant and sustainable community.
+The City of Fort Collins Next Level Neighborhoods Program gives residents the opportunity to become active partners in making Fort Collins a vibrant and sustainable community.
 Neighborhoods participating in this unique certification program use guidance from City staff to organize workshops, projects and events that enhance the livability of their neighborhood, connect neighbors and reduce residents' ecological footprint.
-Participating neighborhoods earn program credits for their efforts and, depending on the number of credits earned in each year, may receive City designation as a “Participating Sustainable Neighborhood” or an “Outstanding Sustainable Neighborhood."

 Program participation can enhance the environmental and social strength of a neighborhood while demonstrating commitment to sustainability in Fort Collins.
 In addition, the participation benefits may include recognition from City Council, neighborhood signage, education and an increased sense of community.